-Autothermal pyrolysis is the Bioeconomy Institute’s latest breakthrough in thermal deconstruction of biomass into biofuels and biochemicals.
+Autothermal pyrolysis is the Bioeconomy Institute’s latest development in thermal deconstruction of biomass into biofuels and biochemicals.
 BEI is developing the basic technology and is working to demonstrate it on a commercial scale.

 In autothermal pyrolysis, only air is used as the fluidizing gas.
-As a result, the energy for pyrolysis is provided through partial oxidation of pyrolysis products within the reactor, thereby eliminating the heat transfer bottleneck of conventional pyrolysis, several-fold process intensification is achieved.
+As a result, the energy for pyrolysis is provided through partial oxidation of pyrolysis products within the reactor.
+By eliminating the heat transfer bottleneck of conventional pyrolysis, several-fold process intensification is achieved.

 - Simplified reactor design.
-Air-blown operation removes the need for external gas, and the design can be easily scaled up.
+Air-blown operation removes the need for external thermal energy and gas recycle, allowing the design to be easily scaled up.

 - Process intensification, which has the goal of increasing outputs of desired products with fewer inputs of chemicals, water, energy, labor, and/or capital and fewer outputs of wastes and pollutants.
-With autothermal pyrolysis, biomass feed rate can be almost five times higher than with conventional pyrolysis.
+With autothermal pyrolysis, biomass feed rate can be several fold higher than for conventional pyrolysis.
 Process intensification of pyrolysis makes possible the construction of smaller, modular systems suitable for distributed processing of dispersed biomass feedstocks.

 - Reduced capital costs of more than 25 percent, according to technoeconomic analysis.